Michael Reghi: 1993-2014

 From 1993 to 2006, Reghi was the television play by play voice for the Cleveland Cavaliers.
 He succeeded Mel Proctor in a similar capacity with the Baltimore Orioles on Home Team Sports (HTS) beginning with the 1997 season.
 His seven years calling Orioles games on television ended prior to the 2004 campaign when his contract was not renewed by Comcast SportsNet Mid-Atlantic (HTS had rebranded on April 4, 2001).
 He was replaced by Jim Hunter and Fred Manfra.

 He continued to work with FS Ohio as an announcer for MAC Basketball, and with ESPN Plus for MAC football until 2010, when the MAC television contract was picked up by SportsTime Ohio (STO).
 Reghi was then quickly signed by STO to continue his announcing duties.
 Reghi also hosts a live Cleveland Browns postgame show on STO.

 During the 2007 (final) season of the now defunct NFL Europe (subsequently renamed NFL Europa), Reghi called several games for the NFL Network.

 Reghi also called games for the FIBA Americas Championship 2007 that aired on NBA TV, and in 2008, he did play by play for the College Basketball Invitational on Fox College Sports and for the Cleveland Gladiators arena football team on FS Ohio.

-He will do Cleveland Browns preseason games on the radio, starting in 2013, when Jim Donovan calls Browns preseason on television.
+He called Cleveland Browns preseason games on the radio, starting in 2013, when Jim Donovan calls Browns preseason on television.

 Reghi is a substitute host on Cleveland Browns Daily, a radio show produced by the team.